-You must also complete a Torbay Common Application Form (www.torbay.gov.uk/admisisons) Please read the admissions policy, including definitions, before completing this form.
+You must also complete a Torbay Council Common Application Form (for all applicants at www.torbay.gov.uk/schools-and-learning/admissions/)

+Please read the admissions policy, including definitions, before completing this form.

-PAR RT A - to be completed by the parent Full name of child name of child Date of Birth of Birth Please tick box if it describes your child's circumstances.
+PAR ΓA - to be comple eted by the parent Full name of child Date of Birth Pleas se tick box if it desc ribes your child's circumstances.
 Criterion 3 Priority will next be given to children who are Baptised Catholic.
-22 Criterion 5 Priority will next be given to children who are members of other Christian denominations, 23 who regularly attend 24 a Christian church or whose membership is evidenced by a minister of religion.
+1 Criterion 4 Priority will next be given to children who regularly attend 2 a Catholic church but are not Baptised Catholic.
+Criterion 6 Priority will next be given to children who are members of other Christian denominations, 3 who regularly attend 4 a Christian church 5 .
 I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
 (If you are providing a copy of a Baptismal Certificate or a Certificate of Dedication, it is not necessary to have Part B completed.)